How To Stop Caring About What Others Think Now

 2. Currency (when)

-If this opinion has been bothering you for a long time, maybe it is time to confront whoever said it or let it go.
+If this opinion is recent and bothering you, it is time to confront whoever said it.

 3. Coverage (what was said)